Sicheng-Pan/GSoC-2023/index.md

 pub type RResult<T> = Result<T, RPolarsErr>;
 ```

 I used the [*thiserror*](https://github.com/dtolnay/thiserror) crate to generate nice error messages.
-The functionalities of `RPolarsErr` are similar to the [*anyhow*](https://github.com/dtolnay/anyhow) crate, but I did not use it since I could not find a way to extract the contexts in `anyhow::Error`, and I could not find a way to directly implement the `anyhow::Context` trait as it is sealed within the crate.
+The functionalities of `RPolarsErr` are similar to the [*anyhow*](https://github.com/dtolnay/anyhow) crate.
+I did not use it because it is designed to merge errors of different types easily and then display them properly, but not maintaining these errors in their original forms.
+Then an `anyhow::Error` is equivalent to a properly constructed error message, as there is no other way to inspect its internals, and this will be hard for users to extract useful information from it.

 I also defined and implemented a `WithRctx<T>` trait to facilitate the construction of `RResult<T>`: